lukestanley/ChillTranslator/README.md

 ChillTranslator aims to help make online interactions more healthy.

-Currently, it "translates" a built-in example of a spicy comment.
+Currently, it "translates" a built-in example of a spicy comment, and it can be used via the command line to improve a specific text of your choice, or it can be imported as a module.

 Online toxicity can undermine the quality of discourse, causing distress 😞 and driving people away from online communities.
 Or worse: it can create a viral toxic loop 🌀!